survivejs/webpack-book/manuscript/handling_styles/02_separating_css.md

 ...
 ```

 Now our styling has been pushed to a separate CSS file.
 Thus, our JavaScript bundle has become slightly smaller.
 We also avoid the FOUC problem.
 The browser doesn't have to wait for JavaScript to load to get styling information.
-Instead, it can process the CSS separately avoiding the flash.
+Instead, it can process the CSS separately, avoiding the flash.

-T> If you are getting `Module build failed: CssSyntaxError:` error, make sure your `common` configuration doesn't have a CSS related section set up!
+T> If you are getting `Module build failed: CssSyntaxError:` error, make sure your `common` configuration doesn't have a CSS-related section set up.

-## Managing Styles Outside of JavaScript
+## Managing Styles outside of JavaScript

 Even though referring to styling through JavaScript and then bundling is a valid option, it is possible to achieve the same result through an `entry` and [globbinb](https://www.npmjs.com/package/glob).
 The basic idea goes like this: